Menox-tech/Road-Traffic-Injuries/README.md

 # Tools
 * Data manipulation and analysis: Numpy and Pandas for numeric data
 * Data modeling: Scikit-learn
-* Plotting: Matplotlib and Seaborn
+* Plotting and Visualization: Matplotlib and Seaborn

 # Communication
 The slides are provided here, besides details are provided at the readme of the project.